PatrickMaiyer/Portapack_Wiki/Looking-Glass.md

 * STEPS: This field can be changed by the rotary encoder to select the step size used when moving the tuned window.

 * SPECTR/LIVE-V: This field can be changed by the rotary encoder to select spectrum scrolling view (default) or the live frequency power level view.

+* 3x: integration multiplier field, only shown if LIVE-V is selected.
+Ranging from 1x, the quickest integration but with noises and spikes, to 9x, the slowest integration, but more clean and no spikes.